 The type of oral orthopedic appliance you need depends on your TMJ condition.
 Your appliance may be designed to protect vulnerable TMJ tissues, provide an improved exercise template for rehabilitating the jaw muscles, reduce strain from the bite, reduce the forces used in nocturnal bruxism, or redirect those forces in a manner that provides orthodontic and long-term facial growth benefits.
 Our complete in-house lab enables us to make temporary orthopedic appliances, modify existing appliances at a single appointment, or make rush appliances overnight for people who are in severe pain or have travelled far for treatment.

-BODY POSTURE - is always involved in TMJ disorders, because the mandible is an integral component of the head posture mechanism, and the posture of the mandible is controlled by the location of its central bite platform.
-If a displaced central bite platform prevents your mandible from resting in the middle of your face, your head cannot sit straight on the top of your spine.
-Backwardly displaced central bite platforms cause forward head posture, and laterally displaced displaced central bite platforms cause the head to tip toward the side of the displacement (summarized in THE ROLE OF POSTURE under the TMJ DISORDERS tab and described in detail with footnotes in BITES AND POSTURE under the FOR DOCTORS tab.
+BODY POSTURE - is always involved in TMJ disorders, because the mandible is an integral component of the head posture mechanism, but the posture of the mandible is controlled by the location of its central bite platform.
+If a displaced bite platform prevents your mandible from resting in the middle of your face, your head cannot sit straight on the top of your spine.
+Backwardly displaced bite platforms cause forward head posture, and laterally displaced bite platforms cause the head to tip toward the side of the displacement (summarized in THE ROLE OF POSTURE under the TMJ DISORDERS tab and described in detail with footnotes in BITES AND POSTURE under the FOR DOCTORS tab.

 FEES - for exams are $100 - $350 depending on the amount of time required and whether or not the visit included a temporary oral orthotic device.
 Fees for appliances range from $350 for rubber bite cushion appliances to $2600 for phase 1 multilevel sleep apnea treatment.
 The fees for each appliance are listed in the paper describing that appliance.
 In people with dental problems that complicate appliance fabrication, such as missing teeth or implants, the fee may be increased for the extra doctor time required to fabricate the appliance.